conan-io/docs/reference/commands.rst

-	                        Force install specified package ID (ignore settings/options) --all                 Install all packages from the specified package recipe --file FILE, -f FILE  specify conanfile filename --update, -u          update with new upstream packages, overriding the local cache if needed.
+	                        Force install specified package ID (ignore settings/options) --all                 Install all packages from the specified package recipe --file FILE, -f FILE  specify conanfile filename --update, -u          update with new upstream packages, overwriting the local cache if needed.
 	  --scope SCOPE, -sc SCOPE
 	                        Use the specified scope in the install command --profile PROFILE, -pr PROFILE